 In contrast to other wild-type BTV serotypes, BTV8 can cause transplacental infection and immunotolerance in calves.
 Following the extensive spread of bluetongue in northern Europe, large numbers of pregnant cows were infected with BTV8 during the breeding season of 2007.
-Initial reports of abortion and hydrancephaly in cattle in late 2007 were followed by investigations which showed that 10 to 35% of healthy calves were infected with BTV8 before birth (Promed Mail 2007a; Promed Mail 2008c; Vercauteren et al. 2008; Wouda et al. 2008).
+Initial reports of abortion and hydranencephaly in cattle in late 2007 were followed by investigations which showed that 10 to 42% of healthy calves were infected with BTV8 before birth (Darpel et al. 2009; De Clercq et al. 2008b; De Clercq et al. 2008a; Desmecht et al. 2008; Promed Mail 2007a; Promed Mail 2008c; Santman-Berends et al. 2010a; Santman-Berends et al. 2010b; Vercauteren et al. 2008; Wouda et al. 2008).

-• In Northern Ireland, pregnant heifers imported from the Netherlands gave birth to calves which were RT-PCR positive for BTV8 during the vector free season.
-One of the calves was also viraemic (Menzies et al. 2008).

-- In early 2008, there were unofficial reports from Germany of a 'massive increase' in abortions, stillborn or weak calves as well as fertility problems since autumn 2007 (Promed Mail 2008c).
-These were followed by a report of 18 cases of hydrancephaly between October and February 2008 in the Netherlands.
+- In Northern Ireland, pregnant heifers imported from the Netherlands gave birth to calves which were RT-PCR positive for BTV8 during the vector free season.
+One calf was viraemic (Menzies et al. 2008). - In early 2008, there were unofficial reports from Germany of a 'massive increase' in abortions, stillborn or weak calves as well as fertility problems since autumn 2007 (Promed Mail 2008c).
+These were followed by a report of 18 cases of hydranencephaly between October and February 2008 in the Netherlands.
 These cases included calves up to 28 days old with congenital abnormalities consistent with BTV infection in utero.
 All calves born alive tested negative for BTV by PCR but six dams were seropositive and PCR negative for BTV.
-However, of the foetuses aborted at six to eight months gestation, six out of 11 were positive for BTV by PCR (Wouda et al. 2008).
+However, of the foetuses aborted at six to eight months gestation, six of 11 were positive for BTV by PCR (Wouda et al. 2008).
 Over the same period, increased rates of abortion, neonatal mortality and malformations and calves which were both BTV antigen and antibody positive were reported from Belgium (De Clercq et al. 2008b; De Clercq et al. 2008a; Desmecht et al. 2008; SCFCAH 2008c; Vercauteren et al. 2008). - In April 2008, the Slovak Republic also reported BTV in calves born from pregnant heifers imported from the Netherlands.
-Two out of 17 calves were born seronegative but RT-PCR positive for BTV8 from seropositive but RT-PCR negative dams (SCFCAH 2008f).
+Two of 17 calves were born seronegative but RT-PCR positive for BTV8 from seropositive but RT-PCR negative dams (SCFCAH 2008f).
 One of the calves was also positive for BTV on virus isolation.
 The United Kingdom reported three calves born in Suffolk in October and December 2007 were PCR positive for BTV8.
-Infection of calves in utero was confirmed by positive PCR tests for BTV on the blood of calves born during the season of low vector activity (Darpel et al. 2008; European Commission Health & Consumer Protection Directorate-General 2008).
+Infection of 33% of calves in utero was confirmed by positive PCR tests for BTV on the blood of 61 calves born during the season of low vector activity (Darpel et al. 2008; Darpel et al. 2009; European Commission: Health & Consumer Protection DirectorateGeneral 2008).